sujato/drafts/general-introduction.md

 The Buddha taught that doing good and avoiding bad was the path to rebirth in one of the fortunate realms, which include the human realm and all higher realms.
 However, the course of transmigration is long and unpredictable, so no heaven realm provides a sure refuge.
 Far from teaching rebirth as a solace for naive followers unable to face the inevitability of death, rebirth is depicted in traumatic and terrifying terms.
 The tears that one has shed in the endless course of transmigration are greater than all the oceans of the world.
 Thus the true significance of doing good deeds is not merely to get a better rebirth, but to lay the foundations for higher spiritual development, primarily through meditation.

 In the core teaching of the four noble truths, the origin of all suffering is traced to the craving that is connected with rebirth (<i>yāyaṁ taṇhā ponobbhavikā</i>).
 The practice of the noble eightfold path is the only thing that enables one to let go of that craving and be free of suffering.
-This is what the Buddha called “extinguishment” or “quenching” (<i>nibbāna</i>; Sanskrit <i>nirvāṇa</i>).
+This is what the Buddha called “extinguishment” or “quenching” (Pali: <i>nibbāna</i>; Sanskrit <i>nirvāṇa</i>).

 ## The Buddha’s Life